 10. Farmhouse Master Bedroom

 Does the idea of a simple, country-inspired home appeal to your sense of comfort?
-A farmhouse master bedroom combines classic charm with modern amenities to create a welcoming and practical a mix of white-washed wood, sliding barn doors, and vintage-inspired hardware to achieve this popular look.
-A sturdy wooden bed frame with a traditional quilt or a thick duvet adds to the cozy, lived-in personal touches like framed family photos or antique finds to make the room feel unique to your style is beloved by couples who want a space that feels grounded, traditional, and very much like home.
+A farmhouse master bedroom combines classic charm with modern amenities to create a welcoming and practical space.
+Use a mix of white-washed wood, sliding barn doors, and vintage-inspired hardware to achieve this popular look.
+A sturdy wooden bed frame with a traditional quilt or a thick duvet adds to the cozy, lived-in feel.
+Incorporate personal touches like framed family photos or antique finds to make the room feel unique to your relationship.
+This style is beloved by couples who want a space that feels grounded, traditional, and very much like home.

 11. Mid Century Modern Bedroom

 Can a vintage-inspired design still feel fresh and relevant in a modern home?
-A mid century modern bedroom uses iconic furniture shapes and a warm color palette to create a stylish, retro-chic for a tapered-leg bed frame and walnut wood dressers to establish the classic silhouette of the 1950s and bold geometric patterns in rugs or pillows to add a pop of personality and energy to the space.
-Large-scale windows and indoor plants help bridge the gap between the indoors and design is ideal for couples who love a mix of nostalgia and functional, high-quality craftsmanship in their decor.
+A mid century modern bedroom uses iconic furniture shapes and a warm color palette to create a stylish, retro-chic environment.
+Look for a tapered-leg bed frame and walnut wood dressers to establish the classic silhouette of the 1950s and 60s.
+Use bold geometric patterns in rugs or pillows to add a pop of personality and energy to the space.
+Large-scale windows and indoor plants help bridge the gap between the indoors and outdoors.
+This design is ideal for couples who love a mix of nostalgia and functional, high-quality craftsmanship in their decor.

 12. Coastal Couple Bedroom